How to Read and Understand Oil Can Labels for Optimal Machine Performance

 Introduction

-When standing in front of shelves lined with various oil cans, it can be overwhelming to choose the right one.
-Yet, selecting the correct oil for your machinery or vehicle is crucial.
-The specifications on an oil label directly affect your machine's service life, reliability, maintenance costs, and safety.
-This article will guide you through reading and understanding these labels so you can make informed decisions.
+Standing in front of a shelf full of different oil cans, it can be difficult to choose which one exactly you need.
+However, choosing the right oil for your machine or vehicle is very important.
+The specifications on an oil label are directly related to the service life, reliability, maintenance cost, and safety of your machine.
+This article will take you step by step on how to read these labels so you can decide wisely.

 Why Reading an Oil Can Label Matters